uribarri/CS_Coursework/README.md

 I'm also likely to enjoy the more theoretical aspects more than the practical aspects.
 I'm going to push through the practical anyway, because I want my final products to be pretty comparable with professional best practices.
 But my goals are to do high-level type stuff; system administration, for example, is not high on my list of interests.

 ## Notes on the materials
 I am not a note-taker by design, but I've tried to jot some things down as I go.
 I only have just discovered Markdown, so I'll use that in many of my notes.
-SPDI, unfortunately, came too early, so my notes are mostly illegible for that course.
+SPD:I, unfortunately, came too early, so my notes are mostly illegible for that course.
 But like I said, I don't plan on anyone actually getting value out of those.

 I will sync anything fairly substantive into the repo here; one of my goals is to learn Git better, since I don't know much now.
 Basic homework-type jottings won't make the cut, but project-level things will.
 This too because I plan to be working on materials in various places.